oksanausachova1/best_model/README.md

 XGB Classifier

 The function trains each model with the best set of hyperparameters and calculates accuracy, F1 score, precision, recall, and ROC AUC metrics on the training and validation sets.
-Finally, the function generates a plot for each metric for comparison among models.
+Finally, the function generates a plot for each metric for comparison among models.Also show a confusion matrix for models

 The function takes the following arguments: